St Michael's on Wyre: Today

 The small village has its own pub, car garage, school, village hall (with a post office), tennis club, bowling club and nearby Myerscough College.
 The parish church of St Michael is the village's most prominent landmark.
 The nave and chancel date from the 14th century, and the tower from the 16th.
 It is one of two Grade I listed buildings in the Borough of Wyre.

 Death of Nicola Bulley

 On 19 February 2023, the body of 45-year-old Nicola Bulley was found in the Wyre about 1 mi downstream of the village, where she had disappeared while walking her dog on 27 January.
 An inquest into her death determined that she had accidentally drowned.
 Lancashire Constabulary were criticised for their handling of the case, including releasing private details of Bulley's health, and users of social media were criticised for travelling to the area during the search and were described as "[playing] private detectives".

 Transport

+Bus

+The village has 1 bus route serving it run by Stagecoach in Lancaster.
+Service 42 to either Blackpool or Lancaster.
+As of March 2026 this service runs hourly.

+Air

 St Michael's microlight airfield is about 1 mi southeast of the village, south of St Michael's Road.
 It has three grass runways, and its airport code is GB-0398.
 It is the home of Northern Microlight School, founded in 1982.
 Queen Elizabeth II visited the airfield in May 2015.